 Greg’s work as an art director was featured in A Beautiful Day in the Neighborhood, directed by Marielle Heller and starring Tom Hanks as Mr. Rogers.
 His efforts on the film garnered an Art Directors Guild nomination for outstanding production design and involved recreating the world of Mister Rogers’ Neighborhood in exact detail.

 His other film credits include Hillbilly Elegy, directed by Ron Howard and starring Glenn Close and Amy Adams, and the Oscar nominated film Fences, directed by and starring Denzel Washington.
 Additional projects include Where’d You Go, Bernadette, Mindhunter, The Fault in Our Stars, Southpaw, and The Perks of Being a Wallflower.

-Greg was one of thirty filmmakers inducted into the Designers Branch of the Academy of Motion Picture Arts and Sciences in 2018.
+Greg was one of 30 filmmakers inducted into the Designers Branch of the Academy of Motion Picture Arts and Sciences in 2018.
 A 1997 graduate of the American Film Institute Conservatory, he was the recipient of the Mary Pickford Foundation Scholarship for outstanding production design.
-While working in architecture and urban design, Greg led projects throughout the United States, the United Kingdom, Australia, and Canada.
+While working in architecture and urban design, Greg managed projects throughout the United States, the United Kingdom, Australia, and Canada.

-In addition to being recently nominated for an Art Directors Guild Award for A Beautiful Day in the Neighborhood, Greg was previously nominated for Fences, and the Paramount Pictures television series Seven Days.
-Greg also received the 2016 Cultural Legacy Award from the American Film Institute for his contributions to the film, Fences.
+In addition to being recently nominated for an Art Directors Guild Award for A Beautiful Day in the Neighborhood, Greg was previously nominated for Fences and the Paramount Pictures television series Seven Days.
+Greg also received the 2016 Cultural Legacy Award from the American Film Institute for his contributions to Fences.